malav097/shell-emotions/README.md

 # shell-emotions
-Command line animations based on the state of the system
+Command line animations based on the state of the system for Linux or Windows 10

 ![](assets/docs/example_eyes.gif)